-HELEN, Ga. — Searching for something fun to do that will entertain the kids while social distancing?
+HELEN, Ga. — Searching for something fun to do that will entertain the kids this summer?
 Head to north Georgia and hike to a rare double waterfall.

 The hike to Anna Ruby Falls is just shy of a half-mile.
 The path is paved and is both stroller-friendly and dog-friendly; though do note, it is mostly uphill.
 Along the path, enjoy spectacular views of the boulders that dot the landscape, an assortment of trees and the free-flowing creek that offers a peaceful soundtrack for the climb.